dhjung/GemmaSprint/README.md

 * https://www.sqlitetutorial.net/sqlite-sample-database/
 ```
 The Chinook sample database has 11 tables as follows:
-employees table stores employee data such as id, last name, first name, etc. It also has a field named ReportsTo to specify who reports to whom.
+* employees table stores employee data such as id, last name, first name, etc. It also has a field named ReportsTo to specify who reports to whom.
-customers table stores customer data.
+* customers table stores customer data.
-invoices & invoice_items tables: these two tables store invoice data.
+* invoices & invoice_items tables: these two tables store invoice data.
 The invoices table stores invoice header data and the invoice_items table stores the invoice line items data.
-artists table stores artist data.
+* artists table stores artist data.
 It is a simple table that contains the id and name.
-albums table stores data about a list of tracks.
+* albums table stores data about a list of tracks.
 Each album belongs to one artist.
 However, one artist may have multiple albums.
-media_types table stores media types such as MPEG audio and AAC audio files.
+* media_types table stores media types such as MPEG audio and AAC audio files.
-genres table stores music types such as rock, jazz, metal, etc.
+* genres table stores music types such as rock, jazz, metal, etc.
-tracks table stores the data of songs.
+* tracks table stores the data of songs.
 Each track belongs to one album.
-playlists & playlist_track tables: playlists table stores data about playlists.
+* playlists & playlist_track tables: playlists table stores data about playlists.
 Each playlist contains a list of tracks.
 Each track may belong to multiple playlists.
 The relationship between the playlists and tracks tables is many-to-many.
 The playlist_track table is used to reflect this relationship.
 ```
 - Text Question
---  Name the top 10 albums with the highest sales amount
+    - "Name the top 10 albums with the highest sales amount"
 - Generated SQL Query
 ```
 SELECT a.Title, SUM(i.Quantity * t.UnitPrice) as total_sales